 You can combine different Boolean operators in your search string.
 When you come up with alternate search terms for all of your search topics, combine them with OR, and then combine these groups with AND.
 You get the widest possible search result by combining regular words (search terms/keywords) with subject terms from thesauri.

 If you write the operators yourself, use parentheses to specify the order in which the search terms are searched.
 Terms within parentheses are read first.
-For example: (green OR renewable OR sustainable) AND (energy OR power) AND (attitudes OR views).
+For example: ("green energ*" OR "renewable energ*" OR "clean energ*") AND (benefit* OR "positive effect*" OR importance OR impact* OR advantage*) AND (cost* OR price* OR expense* OR money* OR financ*).
 Without parentheses most databases will read the terms combined with AND first, which will change the search result.

 See how to combine search terms in Finna's advanced search.

-Use term truncation or wildcards to include different word endings and spellings in the search result.
-Truncation or wildcard is marked with an asterisk (*) or a question mark (?) depending on the database you are using.
+Use term truncation or wildcards to include different word endings and spellings in the search results.
+Truncation or wildcard is marked with an asterisk (*) or a question mark (?) depending on the database and the function you use.
 Truncation is useful in English search terms, because British and American English spellings vary, like in words organisation - organization, analyse - analyze, behaviour - behavior, colour - color, etc.

 Check the database instructions to make sure you are using the right special character.
 Some databases use automatic truncation and truncation symbols are not needed.